jarrodharvey/intro-to-automation-for-dpp/README.md

 ### ERROR! while parsing a block mapping

-If you got this error after you copied and pasted a rule into the config.yml file, highlight the rule that you just added and press the TAB key.
+If you got this error after you copied and pasted a rule into the config.yml file, highlight the rule that you just added and press ctrl (or command) + \] to indent.
 This should properly align the rule, as YAML files are very finicky about formatting!

+You can use ctrl + \[ to unindent.

 ### ERROR!
 Unacceptable pattern: ''